 Their size, sophistication, and technology make them the perfect partner at the building site.
-They are so useful that It is not far from reality to think that soon they will be as common as trucks and excavators in the building ground.
+They are so useful that it is not far from reality to think that soon they will be as common as trucks and excavators in the building ground.

 But how specifically do they enhance the construction management process?
 Let's find out:

-1. They’re perfect for land survey
+1. Drones are perfect for land survey

-2. They improve infrastructure and data analysis
+2. Drones improve infrastructure and data analysis

-3. They improve overall security and safety
+3. Drones improve overall security and safety

 Falls are one of the leading causes of fatalities on the construction site (it represents nearly 39% of all deaths).
 That's a clear case where drones turn out to be worthwhile as they can hover over locations that are too dangerous for workers.